The importance of nutrition during pregnancy and breastfeeding

 The recommended recommendations for Omega 3 consumption during pregnancy

-The recommendations of the American organizations, the European Union, the World Fertigologists Association and the organizations of Australia and New Zealand suggest that the mother should reach 200-300 mg / day of DHA throughout pregnancy and breastfeeding
+The recommendations of the American health organizations, the European Union, the World Fertigologists Association and the health organizations of Australia and New Zealand suggest that the mother should reach 200-300 mg / day of DHA throughout pregnancy and breastfeeding

 Omega 3 and DHA